 What specifically is International Medical Corps doing to help?

-International Medical Corps has worked in Nigeria since 2013 and currently works in Sokoto, Kano, and Borno states to provide health, nutrition, water and sanitation, gender-based violence prevention and response, and food security.
-We are also responding to the emergency needs of displaced populations in Chad and Cameroon.
+International Medical Corps has worked in Nigeria since 2013.
+Today, we work in Borno and Kano states to provide healthcare, nutrition, gender-based violence prevention and response, food security and livelihoods support, and water, sanitation and hygiene services, providing lifesaving assistance to more than 65,000 people per month, primarily in IDP camps.
+We also are responding to the emergency needs of IDPs in Chad and Cameroon.

 Widespread Food Insecurity

 One in three families is food-insecure, and one in every two people needs urgent humanitarian assistance